SamuelMirakov/BankingProgram/README.md

 # BankingProgram
-Created this Banking Program for Data Structures class, used with a binary tree.
+Created this Banking Program Project for Data Structures class